 Probably every post you will find online will tell you to pack your leafy greens on the top (so to pack them in the jar last.)
 You pour your jar out when you’re ready to eat it so what is on top goes onto your plate first, right?
 Well, if you’ve ever made a mason jar salad and poured it into a bowl or plate, you know that the salad just kinda falls everywhere.
 There’s no real order here.

 And I don’t like adding my dressing into my mason jar.
 I prefer to keep everything dry and I just add the dressing separately. . along with an avocado (which I don’t like adding into the jar either).
+This way you can prep a whole week’s worth of lunches without worrying about anything getting soggy.

 So, to me, you can pack your mason jar salad any way you want!
 The most important things to me are: